skelebro1/nordtube/README.md

 The only thing you need to have installed before trying to install nordtube is the [stylus](https://github.com/openstyles/stylus) browser extension

+❗ You need to have **dark mode** enabled on youtube because the theme wont work if you dont have dark mode on!

 [Click here to install nordtube](https://github.com/sheeepdev/nordtube/raw/main/nordtube.user.css)